 It was the start of a new era.

 The Recently Completed City Hall (photo circa 1912)

-Stayed tuned in the coming weeks for Part II, where I conclude my short biography of Luella by examining her term in office and later years.
+Stay tuned in the coming weeks for Part II, where I continue my short biography of Luella by examining her first year in office.